 The Archdiocese of Washington Hospital Ministry team provides training and support to clergy, religious, and lay people who provide pastoral care to the sick.

-Our parishes, as the place where people most experience the life of the Church, must be places of welcome, where everyone is invited, particularly anyone who might be disillusioned or disaffected by contemporary society or even by our faith community.
-The Church assures all that there is a place for everyone here in our spiritual home.
+Our parishes, as the place where people most experience the life of the Church, must be places of welcome, where everyone is invited, including those in a jail or prison and those returning from a jail or prison.

 Welcome Home Reentry Program (WHRP)